JRNCz/FootDataApp/README.md

 # Future Work and conclusions

-The application doesn't represent the full potential of the API since it still has a lot of information that could be stored and shown to the end-user as matches, information about which competitions a certain team attends along more.
+The application doesn't represent the full potential of the API since it still has a lot of information that could be stored and shown to the end-user as matches or information about which competitions a certain team attends.

 # If the app doesn't run